Consistent Covariance estimation for stratum imbalances under minimization method for covariate-adaptive randomization: Introduction

 \section{Introduction}

-In clinical trials evaluating a new treatment, randomization is required to balance both observed and unobserved confounding variables.
-The simple randomization, which assigns each subject to one of treatment groups independently with a fixed probability, is the most popular, but, in practice, may lead to imbalance among the number of subjects in treatment groups by chance.
+In clinical trials evaluating a new treatment, randomization is used to balance both observed and unobserved confounding variables.
+The simple randomization, which assigns each subject to one of the treatment groups independently with a fixed probability, is the most popular, but, in practice, may lead to an imbalance among the number of subjects in treatment groups by chance.
 Adaptive randomization which allocates subjects sequentially based on the previous assignments are proposed to reduce the imbalance; examples include the biased coin design \citep{efron}, the permuted block design \citep{zelen1974randomization}, and the urn design \citep{wei1978adaptive}.
-Further, to reduce bias in comparison between treatment groups, practitioners usually hope for a balance among some prespecified and important stratification factors or covariates, such as age and severity of illness, which can be achieved by covariate adaptive randomization.
+Further, to reduce bias in comparison between treatment groups, practitioners usually hope for a balance among some prespecified and important stratification factors or covariates, such as age and severity of illness, which can be achieved by covariate-adaptive randomization.
 One approach is to apply one of the above adaptive randomization approaches to each stratum of the stratification factors, which leads to the stratified version of the biased coin, urn, block designs; see, e.g., \cite{breugom2015adjuvant,stott2017thyroid}.
-When the number of strata is large, the minimization method, first proposed by \cite{taves} and extended by \cite{pocock}, may be used; see, e.g., \cite{hunt1992isis,van2010randomized} .
-Instead of balanced allocation within each stratum, it aims for marginal balance for the stratification factors, and hence is also known as the marginal design.
-The popularity of the marginal design is noted in \cite{taves2} that it has been used over $500$ times during $1989$-$2008$.
+The minimization method, first proposed by \cite{taves} and extended by \cite{pocock}, is another widely used approach especially when the number of covariate strata is large; see, e.g., \cite{hunt1992isis,van2010randomized}.
+Instead of balanced allocation within each stratum, it aims for marginal balance for the stratification factors and is thus also known as the marginal method.
+The popularity of the minimization method is noted in \cite{taves2} that it has been used over $500$ times during $1989$-$2008$.